 Since more and more businesses and entrepreneurs are now looking to build AI applications to improve their operational efficiency or enhance customer experience, we want to discuss the steps involved in creating an AI-powered app.

-So, whether you are a startup or an established business looking to integrate AI into your operations, read on to discover valuable insights and practical tips that will help you get started.
+So, whether you are a startup or an established business looking to integrate AI or chatbot functionality into your operations, read on to discover valuable insights and practical tips that will help you get started.

 Reasons to integrate Artificial Intelligence into your business